May through September is the peak hiking season

-All levels of hearty hikers welcome
+All levels of hearty hikers are welcome

 Hike along glaciers and through ice caves in the Arctic Circle